Hop Flavor Profiles

 Note, as a rule, beers made with just one hop variety are very hard to come by; just as chefs layer flavors with a number of different seasonings and ingredients, brewers typically use multiple hop varieties to enhance and deepen the flavor of the beer.
 Since single-hop beers are not very common, the best way to experience an individual hop’s character is to brew your own single-hop beer.

 When it comes to German and Czech hops, there’s one main group that you must know.
 They’re given an appropriately important moniker: noble hops.
 These are hops that are particularly worthy of admiration, and they showcase a range of aromas that go from from soft and floral to earthy and spicy.

 Hallertauer Mittelfrüh – this is Continental Europe’s most famous hop variety and it is gentle and floral, with slightly peppery or woodsy spiciness.

 Tettnanger – this hop is zesty and grassy and comes with an earthy spiciness and a hint of citrusy aromatics.

 Saaz – A Czech hop known for its bold earthy spiciness.
 It is similar in flavor to the Spalt and Tettnanger.

 Though English hops make up only about one percent of the world’s production, they have a loyal global following.
-They tend to be grassy, lemony, floral woodsy, minty, or even tea-like, and are generally used in English beer styles made around the world.
-British beers typically have an even balance of malt and hop flavor, but English bitter and IPA ideal when trying to taste what English hops can really do.
+They tend to be grassy, lemony, floral, woodsy, minty, or even tea-like, and are generally used in English beer styles made around the world.
+British beers typically have an even balance of malt and hop flavor, but English bitter and IPA are ideal when trying to taste what English hops can really do.